grimmpp/cloud-foundry-resource-scheduler/README.md

 ## Technical data
 * Used Spring Cloud Open **Service Broker API**
 * The application is a **multi-instance application**.
 It can be scaled to more than one application instance.
-* **Load Distribution**: If the app runs in more than one instance then the instances will split up the service instance and process only their service instances.
-For that an application instance needs to know how many instances are configured in total and it makes frequently calls against the Cloud Foundry API to find that out.
+* **Load Distribution**: If the app runs in more than one instance then the instances will split up the service instances to be processed.
+For that an application instance needs to know how many instances are configured in total.
+It makes frequently calls against the Cloud Foundry API to find that out.
 * **Spring Boot** is used as Java Framework
   * **Spring Boot Security** (Basic Auth) is implemented.
   * **Spring Boot JPA & Hibernate** is used for DB connection.